 My wife doesn’t understand numbers.
 To help her understand where our money is going, I need to provide visuals.
 Pie charts and Bar charts are OK for comparing categories to each other, but I wanted to include how expenditures fit within earnings.
 While figuring out how to do that, I stumbled across the ‘Waterfall’ chart type, included in Google Sheets.
 A waterfall chart shows how values add or subtract from a starting value.
 When referencing a sorted query, the chart uses vertical bars showing how your income was generated, and then a cascade of increasingly larger subtractions for each category or group, with a subtotal at the end showing the difference between your income and expenses.

-The instructions are for the desktop version of Excel, the web version is not recommended for the installation but does work once the Waterfall sheet is installed.
+- Follow these instructions to copy the downloaded template into your Excel workbook and to connect the formula references to your local workbook data.
+(The instructions are for the desktop version of Excel, the web version is not recommended for the installation but does work once the Account Reconciliation sheet is installed.)

 At this point your new template should be functional and linked to your local workbook’s data.